 In the Classic Box, you'll receive 24 to 30 meals and in the Big Box, you'll receive 48 to 60 meals.

-I've got to say that receiving my ButcherBox feels like Christmas.
-I love unpacking my newly arrived meats.
-It gets me excited to start cooking with them!
-And I also love knowing that my freezer is stocked and ready for plenty of dinners ahead.
+I've got to say that I love unpacking my ButcherBox deliveries (see the video!).
+It gets me excited to start cooking with them and I also love knowing that my freezer is stocked and ready for plenty of dinners ahead.

-- Grass-fed ground beef – used for meatloaf & burgers
+- Grass-fed ground beef - used for meatloaf, meatballs, tacos & burgers

 - Boneless chicken breast - grilled and used for chicken salad